patrickfatrick/gregorian/README.md

 gregorian.reform('April 11, 1988 8:23:15.123').restart('y') // '1988-01-01T07:00:00.000Z'
 ```

 Note that the day through year `restart` functions return times in the local time zone.
-You would see a two-hour different running these same functions in Eastern vs Mountain time.
+You would see a two-hour difference running these same functions in Eastern vs Mountain time.
 ##Why not use MomentJS?
 [Moment](http://momentjs.com/) is awesome and I personally use it in a lot of projects.
 This is not intended to replace Moment by any means, it's simply intended to provide a more focused set of features at a fraction of the weight.
 Moment's unminified .js file is about 4x the size of Gregorian's.